Roy Shivers

-Roy Shivers (born July 5, 1941) is a former professional American football running back and Canadian football personnel administrator, most notably as the first black general manager in professional football.
+Roy Shivers (born July 5, 1941) is an American former professional football player who was a running back and Canadian football personnel administrator, most notably as the first black general manager in professional football.
 He was a general manager for eight seasons with the Birmingham Barracudas and Saskatchewan Roughriders of the Canadian Football League (CFL).
 He is a four-time Grey Cup champion as a director of player personnel and assistant general manager with the BC Lions and Calgary Stampeders (CFL) and he is a member of the Canadian Football Hall of Fame.
-He played for seven years in the National Football League (NFL) with the St. Louis Cardinals.
+He played for seven years in the NFL with the St. Louis Cardinals.

 His early years

 Shivers grew up in Oakland, California, in an area known as the projects.
 He was one of eight children.
 His father moved the family to the U.S. west coast to get away from the segregated south.
 Shivers suffered the pains of racism at a young age when he lost out a job to be quarterback for his high school team to a white person.
 In West Oakland black children were only allowed to play at DeFremery Park, the park could be considered as a national landmark for it has been home some of the best athletes and activists the world has seen.
 Shivers went to school with Bill Russell, Frank Robinson, Curt Flood, Joe Morgan and Vada Pinson.
 He also grew up with the founding members of the Black Panthers, Huey Newton, Bobby Seale and David Hilliard.
 Shivers graduated from Oakland Technical High School in 1959, and left Oakland in 1960 to serve in the U.S. Army.